1980-1989 RIPby cgay | created - 24 Jul 2019 | updated - 1 hour ago | Public

 Actor | Witness for the Prosecution

-Associated with gritty, flashy film villainy, veteran character actor Torin Thatcher was born in Bombay, India to British parents on January 15, 1905, and was educated in England at the Bedford School and the Royal Academy of Dramatic Art.
-A former schoolteacher, he appeared on the London stage in ...
+Associated with gritty, flashy film villainy, veteran character actor Torin Herbert Erskine Thatcher was born in Bombay, India to British parents on January 15, 1905.
+The son of a police officer (who died when Torin was 10) and a voice/piano teacher, he was educated in England at the Bedford School...

 65. Brenda de Banzie

 The daughter of a musical conductor, fair-haired, matronly Brenda de Banzie appeared in around 40 films.
 As the result of two outstanding performances she became an unexpected star when well into her middle age.
-Brenda first came to public notice as a sixteen year old chorine on the London stage in...
+Brenda first came to public notice as a sixteen year old chorus girl on the London ...